events7/events7-api/README.md

 ## Deployment

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.

+## Assumptions made

+1. When updating event and changing its type (from/to `ADS`) I assumed that there is no need to check if user has permission - probably for the production ready app this should be implemented but let's just leave it as it for current scope of assignment.

+2. ...

 ## Stay in touch